 Teaching for Mastery

-At the heart of Maths Hubs’ work is a range of projects and activities that collectively make up the Teaching for Mastery Programme, a four-year programme backed by £41m funding announced by the Department for Education in July 2016.
+The Teaching for Mastery Programme comprises a range of projects and activities at the heart of all Maths Hubs’ work.
+It is a continuing programme launched by £41m funding announced by the Department for Education in July 2016.

-- Giving financial support to these participant schools to help them buy high quality textbooks, consistent with teaching for mastery
+Financial support is available to schools participating in the Teaching for Mastery Programme, to help them to buy high quality textbooks which are consistent with teaching for mastery